confetti-framework/docs/docs/digging-deeper/commands.md

     go run main.go your:command --help

+With command flag --env-file you can define a path for your env file:

+    go run main.go your:command --env-file ".env.testing"

 ## Baker (REPL)

 Baker is a powerful REPL for the Confetti framework, forked from the motemen/gore package.
 Baker allows you to interact with your entire Confetti application on the command line.